AritzBi/llamabot/README.md

 If you wanna use Cohere to generate responses, then set `USE_COHERE` to 1 and add `COHERE_KEY`

+If you wanna use oLlama go generate responses, the set `USE_OLLAMA` to True

+#### Using Ollama
+ollama serve
+ollama pull llama3.2
+ollama run llama3.2

 Next run the program:

 ```bash